-You’ve probably done it on a hot summer day, resting your arm in the open window of a driving car to feel the cool air outside.
+You’ve probably done it on a hot summer day: resting your elbow in the open window of a driving car to feel the cool air outside.
 When you do this, you will experience the following:

-- If you hold your arm level from elbow to your fingertips into the airflow you will notice it is being pushed backwards.
+- If you hold your arm level from elbow to fingertips into the airflow, you will notice it being pushed backwards.

 - When you bend your fingertips upwards you will feel your arm is being pushed backwards even more, but you will also feel a strong force moving your arm upwards.

 - Conversely, if you make a downwards-pointing angle, you will notice a strong force backwards and a force downwards.